mariodev12/nodejs-server-React-Native-Netflix-App/README.md

 Tips and tricks
 ---------------

-If you want to know more about my motivation to make this you can find my Youtube video [SNodeJS - Netflix App: Servidor NodeJS con MongoDB para React Native](https://www.youtube.com/watch?v=dVIuxEDhAyw)
+If you want to know more about my motivation to make this you can find my Youtube video [NodeJS - Netflix App: Servidor NodeJS con MongoDB para React Native](https://www.youtube.com/watch?v=dVIuxEDhAyw)

 Thanks
 ------